prooph/event-store/docs/event_store.md

 );
 ```

-More complex plugins are typically provided as classes with own dependencies.
+More complex plugins are typically provided as classes with their own dependencies.
 A plugin can implement the `Prooph\EventStore\Plugin\Plugin` interface
 and can then attach itself to the event store in the `Plugin::attachToEventStore($eventStore)` method.
 Implementing the interface is especially useful when you use the event store factory.

 ## Plugin Use Cases

 The event-driven system opens the door for customizations.
-Here are some ideas what you can do with it:
+Here are some ideas of what you can do with it:

 - Attach a domain event dispatcher on the `create` and `appendTo` event
 - Filter events before they are stored
 - Add event metadata like a `causation id` (id of the command which caused the event)
 - Convert events into custom event objects before they are passed back to a repository
-- Implement your own Unit of Work and synchronizes it with the `transaction`, `commit` and `rollback` events
+- Implement your own Unit of Work and synchronize it with the `transaction`, `commit` and `rollback` events
 - ...

 ## Metadata enricher

-By default the component is shipped with a plugin to automatically add metadata for each events.
+By default, the component is shipped with a plugin to automatically add metadata to each event.
-For instance you may want to add information about the command which caused the event or even
+For instance, you may want to add information about the command which caused the event or even
 the user who triggered that command.

-Here is an example of usage:
+Here is an example of its usage:

 ```php
 <?php